A Picture (And Video!) is Worth a Thousand Words

 Marketing is no longer simply about a product or service, especially when success requires developing a personal relationship with audiences.
 People are more likely to respond to a company with a relatable personality and a great way to promote this is with eye-catching visual content.
 Brands like Taco Bell have done an admirable job of sharing clever photos and videos promoting their products that connect with and engage their customers.

-According to eMarketer’s Debra Aho Williamson in her AdWeek article, “More than half the U.S. population uses social networks regularly, and Facebook continues to lead the market.
-But pay attention to mobile social networking, where Twitter, Instagram, Pinterest and Tumblr are all significant players.”
+According to eMarketer’s Debra Aho Williamson in an AdWeek article, “More than half the U.S. population uses social networks regularly, and Facebook continues to lead the market.
+But pay attention to mobile social networking, where Twitter, Instagram, Pinterest, and Tumblr are all significant players.”
 In fact, the social media landscape has changed according to the PEW Research Center and will continually change as user needs and new technology continues.

 One element that we anticipate will not change is the use of visuals because most people define themselves as visual learners and as such, gravitate to still images or moving objects.
 To make it work for your business, the best way is to balance your marketing strategy.
 If that doesn’t work for you, the following tips will help you create and strengthen that important bond with your customers.

 Images = Clicks

 Let’s start with the most basic premise: the more interesting your message is, the better chance you have of it being viewed and more importantly, understood.
 Many people have a limited attention span and data can quickly become overwhelming.
 That’s where images come in.

 The use of video in content marketing is increasing in importance and YouTube has quickly become the second-largest search engine on the web.
 Companies like Toyota and McDonalds use video assets to brand products by embedding videos on their websites.
 Seems simple enough, right?
 Shoot a video and link it to the site.
 However, having a video is not enough.
 You must be sure to integrate that video with your web content to make the communication cohesive.